 Yes, it does hold true.
 The MINIMUM standard for AAA gaming is most certainly 4 cores.

 However, with 4 cores, you must also ensure that it supports hyper threading.
-Since the minimum amount of threads utilized in our research was 6 (Far Cry New Dawn and Mass Effect Andromeda), you will benefit from Quad Core processor with Hyper Threading enabled that would essentially have 8 threads.
+Since the minimum amount of threads utilized in our research was 6 (Far Cry New Dawn and Mass Effect Andromeda), you will benefit from Quad Core processors which can handle a high number of threads.

 Is Quad Core Future Proof?